JKorf/CryptoExchange.Net/docs/Clients.md

 ## How to use the library

 Each implementation generally provides two different clients, which will be the access point for the API's.
-First of the rest client, which is typically available via [ExchangeName]Client, and a socket client, which is generally named [ExchangeName]SocketClient.
-For example `BinanceClient` and `BinanceSocketClient`.
+First of is the rest client, which is typically available via [ExchangeName]RestClient, and a socket client, which is generally named [ExchangeName]SocketClient.
+For example `BinanceRestClient` and `BinanceSocketClient`.

 ## Rest client
 The rest client gives access to the Rest endpoint of the API.
 Rest endpoints are accessed by sending an HTTP request and receiving a response.
 The client is split in different sub-clients, which are named API Clients.
 These API clients are then again split in different topics.
 Typically a Rest client will look like this:

-- KucoinClient
+- [ExchangeName]RestClient
 	- SpotApi
 		- Account
 		- ExchangeData